Arye-H/html-into-js/README.md

 ```
 <br/>

-3. You can now directly from your code in JS:
+3. Now, you may do the below options, directly from your JS code:
-  * Create elements by calling the `buildL` function
+  * Create elements by calling the `buildL` function.
-  * Access an existing element using the `getL` shortcut function
+  * Access an existing element using the `getL` shortcut function, and handle the element.
-  * Delete an existing element using the `remove()` official property
+  * Delete an existing element using the `remove()` official JS property.
-  * Delete all sub-elements under an existing element using the `removeChildren()` property
+  * Delete all sub-elements under an existing element using the `removeChildren()` property.

 <br/>

 **Note!
-Make sure to add an ID to each element you create so that it can be accessed later.**
+Be sure to add an ID to each element you create so you can access it later.**

 <br/><br/>